-Owarimonogatari Part 2 just wrapped up, and with it came the end of Monogatari’s main story arc.
-Of course, this ‘End Story’ isn’t the true end of Monogatari; there are plenty more books left to be adapted.
-But we have now seen the end of Araragi Koyomi’s final year of high school, and with it, the end of an era.
-This story that’s been going on for 8 years is over at last, and it was a great ending.
-Everything wrapped up properly and although I’ll be happy to see what comes next, I don’t need to.
+Monogatari’s main story arc has come to an end with the release of Owarimonogatari 2.
+Of course, this ‘End Story’ isn’t the true end of Monogatari; there are plenty more books left to be adapted, and evidence points towards the idea that plans are already in the works.
+But we’ve now seen the end of Koyomi Araragi’s final year of high school, and with it, the end of an era.
+This story that’s been going on for more than 8 years has finally ended, and it’s done so in great fashion.
+The ending feels utterly conclusive, and though I’m certainly eager to see the coming stories, I’d be willing to accept it if we stopped here.

 The first of these got a positive reaction and I was eager to write this one, so after only one day here’s the second of my three favorite ship posts.
 This one’s a bit longer despite having fewer ships, largely because I care more about them, so I expect the next one to be even longer.
 Enjoy!